You're the One That I Want: Sales and certifications

+Craig McLachlan and Debbie Gibson version

+In 1993, the version by Craig McLachlan and Debbie Gibson was released by Epic Records as the lead single from Grease – Original London Cast Recording, the soundtrack of the 1993 London revival of the musical Grease, in which both McLachlan and Gibson starred.
+It peaked at number thirteen on the UK Singles Chart.

-Cover versions
+Other versions

 British comedians Arthur Mullard and Hylda Baker also released a version of the song in 1978.
 Their version reached No. 22 in the United Kingdom.

-In 1978, the German comedians Dieter Hallervorden and Helga Feddersen released a parody version under the title Du, die Wanne ist voll.
+In 1978, the German comedians Dieter Hallervorden and Helga Feddersen released a parody version under the title "Du, die Wanne ist voll".
 The song reached position number four in the German charts.

-Also in 1978, the Swedish crooner Svante Thuresson released a version in Swedish under the title Det är dej jag vill ha.
+Also in 1978, the Swedish crooner Svante Thuresson released a version in Swedish under the title "Det är dej jag vill ha".
 The song reached position number four in the Svensktoppen.

-In 1984, Kids Incorporated covered "You're the One That I Want" in the Season 1 episode "Civic Day Parade".
-Kids Incorporated covered "You're the One That I Want" again in 1985 in the Season 2 episode "Decade of Hits".

-In 1993, Epic Records released the London cast recording, Grease – Original London Cast Recording, and "You're the One That I Want" was issued as the lead single by Craig McLachlan and Debbie Gibson (Epic UK 659 522, released July 1993).
-It peaked at number thirteen in the UK.
+Also in 1978, Finnish singers and siblings Anna and Kirka Babitzin released a Finnish version translated by Pertti Reponen, "Sinut haluan vain" ("I Only Want You").

+In 2010, Angus & Julia Stone released a cover of the song on the track list of their single "Big Jet Plane.
+In 2012, the song peaked at No. 21 on the UK Independent Singles Chart.

+In 2017, American singer Charlotte Lawrence released a cover of the song.

-In 2021, American singer and rapper Doja Cat performed the song in a commercial for Pepsi to promote their "Soda Shop" line.
+In 2021, American rapper and singer Doja Cat performed the song in a commercial for Pepsi to promote their "Soda Shop" line.

+Reworked versions of the song are featured in Autumn 2023 and Spring 2024 commercials for British home furnishings retailer Dunelm.